ClubObsidian/hydra/README.md

 _Currently in development_

 An application server built for event-driven programming.
-The application server loads plugin in jar form, and has an event-bus and allows for easy changing of internal components.
+The application server loads plugins in jar form, and has an event-bus.
+Hydra is being built with extensibility in mind.

+## Development

+### Eclipse

+1. Git clone the project
+2. Generate eclipse files with `gradlew eclipse`
+3. Import project
+4. Right click project -> Add gradle nature

+### Intellij

+1. Git clone the project
+2. Generate intellij files with `gradlew idea`
+3. Import project

+### Building

+`gradlew shadowJar`